High Risk →

 Retrieve crash reports for your workspace.
 Shows commands that failed with non-zero exit codes or signals during verification or development.
 Useful for debugging build failures, test crashes, and OOM kills.

-Part of the ArcAgent MCP MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the ArcAgent MCP server.

 AI agents invoke workspace_crash_reports to trigger processes or run actions in ArcAgent MCP.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 workspace_crash_reports can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.